thunderclient/thunder-client-support/docs/subscription.md

 - Businesses have time until `August 18th, 2023`, to make a decision.

 ## Why subscription plan is needed?
-- A subscription plan cost is for `extension software + team sharing features + future updates` to be used by teams for commercial purposes.
+- A subscription plan cost is for `extension software + team sharing features + future updates` to be used by businesses.
 - The revenue generated from subscriptions will be useful to cover our below costs
   - Development Costs
   - Team Salaries